Prescott, Ontario

-Prescott, Ontario is a small town on the north shore of the Saint Lawrence River in the United Counties of Leeds and Grenville, Canada.
-In 2021, the town had a population of 4,078.
-The Ogdensburg–Prescott International Bridge, 5 km east of Prescott at Johnstown, connects the town with Ogdensburg, New York.
-The town is about an hour from both Ottawa and Kingston.
+Prescott is a town on the north shore of the Saint Lawrence River in the province of Ontario, Canada.
+The town is a part of the United Counties of Leeds and Grenville.
+In 2021, it had a population of 4,078.
+The Ogdensburg–Prescott International Bridge, 5 km east of Prescott at Johnstown, crosses the Canada–United States border and connects the town with the city of Ogdensburg, New York.

-The town was founded in the early 19th century by Edward Jessup, a Loyalist soldier during the American Revolution, who named the village after a former Governor-in-Chief, Robert Prescott.
-Before 1834, the town was a part of Augusta township; however, in that year the town became a police village and severed its ties with Augusta.
+Prescott was founded in the early 19th century by Edward Jessup, a Loyalist soldier during the American Revolution, who named the village after a former Governor-in-Chief, Robert Prescott.
+Before 1834, the town was a part of Augusta township; however, in that year, the town became a police village and severed its ties with Augusta.
 The land here was ideal for settlement during the 18th and 19th centuries as it was situated between Montreal and Kingston along the St. Lawrence River at the head of the rapids.

 History

 French period

 Before the arrival of Europeans to the Grenville County area, it was inhabited by the St. Lawrence Iroquois.
 The French began occupation of the area in the late 17th century, starting with a supply depot and fortified outpost named La Galette en route to Fort Frontenac (Kingston), which was built in the 1670s.
 Some sources place La Galette at Prescott, while others place it at neighbouring Johnstown.
 Fort de La Présentation was later built in 1749 on the other side of the river, at Lighthouse Point near present-day Ogdensburg, New York.
 This was soon abandoned in favour of Fort Lévis, which was located on Isle Royale (Chimney Island) in the centre of the river.

 The area became a battleground during the 1754−1763 French and Indian War between Britain and France, as both parties wanted to control what was a strategic stretch of the Saint Lawrence River.
-This led to the 1760 Battle of the Thousand Islands, when a 10,000-strong British–Iroquois force besieged the French at Fort Lévis.
-Despite a spirited defense by the 300-strong French garrison, the British took the fort after an extensive artillery bombardment.
+This led to the 1760 Battle of the Thousand Islands when a 10,000-strong British–Iroquois force besieged the French at Fort Lévis.
+Despite a spirited defence by the 300-strong French garrison, the British took the fort after an extensive artillery bombardment.
 Afterward, the British occupied the fort, renaming it Fort William Augustus, though they soon abandoned it in favour of the older Fort de La Présentation, which they renamed Fort Oswegatchie.
 The ruins of Fort Lévis, and the island the fort stood on, were later submerged during the creation of the Saint Lawrence Seaway.